aneall/IntroToXRand3DGraphics/README.md

 A workshop created by Ashley Neall for [PearlHacks 2024](https://pearlhacks.com/) – UNC-Chapel Hill's annual hackathon uplifting women in CS!

 ## An Introduction
-This workshop introduces students to extended reality (XR) and specifically how to programmatically immerse users in XR experiences with 3D computer graphics.
+This workshop introduces students to extended reality (XR) and specifically how to **visually** immerse users in XR experiences with 3D computer graphics.
 I begin with a conceptual overview of what XR is (based on my own definition and schematics), and then move into explaining some computer graphics concepts.
 The hands-on aspect of this workshop involves every workshop attendee creating their own web-based XR experience with [A-Frame](https://aframe.io/) while using the [Glitch IDE](https://glitch.com/) for accessible setup.

 At the conclusion of this workshop, I encourage students to read the extra slides and explore linked resources as they complete their PearlHacks projects :) Feel free to reach out to me with any questions, and if this workshop has sparked an interest in XR and graphics, consider [joining Carolina AR/VR](https://linktr.ee/carvr)!